To receive ongoing notifications about clinical drug trials and patient enrollment, please register in our Cavernous Malformation Registry.

 In CCM disease research, a variety of animal models are used, including c.
 Elegans (worms), zebrafish, and mice.

-Phase I clinical trials are typically quite small, may likely use healthy volunteers, and are focused on determining safety of a new drug.
+Phase I clinical trials are typically quite small, may likely use healthy volunteers, and are focused on determining the safety of a new drug.

 Inflammation is a normal way that the body protects itself or responds to injury.
 However, too strong an inflammatory response can also contribute to disease, as is the case with CCM; therefore, inflammation may become a drug target.